pi-star-2025/pi_star/101_floors.md

 ...

-What is dark is the Mind of God (universe and entire multiverse) works a lot with parallels.
-Bc of how much is lost in translation from one universe to another, bc of a different number of forces and different "colors" (instead of Red/Blue/Green it could seem like Rainbow/Diamond/Death/Blue/Green)

 It has always been easy for a 50-force universe to bury a 3-force universe with spammed parallels, so that its mind is confused and can potentially be eaten and taken over, *if* there is enough multiverse "shine".

 If the 50-force vampire universe can trick the multiverse into thinking it was beautifully just and heroic in destroying the 3-force universe then it could mathematically do this.